mattwilson1024/mocklify/README.md

 # Transformation Operators

-The `mutate` pipeline step is the heart of Mocklify.
-This takes a _chain_ of transformation operators which modify the data in some way.
+Transformation operators are the heart of Mocklify.
+They are composable, chainable methods which transform data items in some way.

+To use them, pass one or more operators into the `mutate` pipeline step.

 Mocklify's transformation operators will _automatically_ be immutable (they will never mutate the original input sources).
 Internally, Mocklify uses [Immer](https://github.com/immerjs/immer) to get immutable state.

-The available operators are:

 ## omit()